Grand River Transit: Fares

 Buses and Ion fare machines accept cash and the EasyGo smart card; unlimited transfers are available for 120 minutes of travel following payment of a single-use fare.
 Monthly passes or a stored fare balance are loaded on the EasyGo card; this can be done online, at customer service desks, or at ticket machines.
 Specialized passes for corporate or school purposes are loaded on specialized smart cards.

 The new EasyGO system on electronic fare cards was first made available on March 1, 2019, in anticipation of the Ion light rail launch.
 At Ion launch, this fully replaced an old system of paper passes (and accompanying photo ID) and paper tickets.

 Connect-to-GO

 Beginning March 31, 2023, riders can enrol in Connect-to-GO, which gives riders a rebate to their GRT fare when travelling to or from Kitchener station, using an EasyGo fare card.

 System routes

 Routes are listed effective September 2, 2024.
 The following is a general summary of route services; for details, consult the official website.
-Routes numbered below 100 are local services, numbers in the 100s are express services (the only remaining of which is 110) in the 200s are iXpress service with the iXpress brand, and in the 300s are fully integrated rapid transit.
+Routes numbered below 100 are local services,numbers in the 200s are iXpress service with the iXpress brand, and in the 300s are Ion branded routes.
 Routes marked + use smaller BusPLUS vehicles.
 All routes, excluding 79 make connections to major transit hubs.

-Frequency on routes will vary.
-Routes like the 7, 201, & 301 provide more frequent service all day, while routes like the 34 have service levels limited to peak hours.